jakmus598/LocationInformationApp/README.md

 not to go out.

 ## Get started
-Ensure you have the following installed on your computer
+This application uses the following packages
 * Node.js
 * React.js
 * Express.js